Deformation theory of G_2 conifolds: Preliminaries on G2 manifolds

 \begin{rmk} One can thus decompose $d\ph = \pi_1(d\ph) + \pi_7(d\ph) + \pi_{27}(d\ph)$ and $d\ps = \pi_7(d\ps) + \pi_{14}(d\ps)$ for any $\G$~structure.
 It is a nontrivial but well known fact that $\pi_7(d\ph)$ vanishes if and only if $\pi_7(d\ps)$ vanishes.
 See, for example,~\cite{Kflows} for a direct verification of this fact.
 In particular, the implication of this that we will require is that for a \emph{closed} $\G$~structure, we have $d\ps \in \Omega^5_{14}$. \end{rmk}

-\begin{rmk} When the $\G$~structure is torsion-free, these decompositions of the spaces of forms are preserved by the Hodge Laplacian $\Delta = d d^* + d^* d$.
+\begin{rmk} When the $\G$~structure is torsion-free, the given decompositions of the spaces of forms are preserved by the Hodge Laplacian $\Delta = d d^* + d^* d$.
 The essential aspect of this fact that we will need is the following.
 Suppose $f$ is any function and $X$ is any $1$-form on a $\G$~manifold $M$.
 Then

-The identities in~\eqref{temp27eq1} can be proved using just the fact that $\ph$ and $\ps$ are parallel, while the identities in~\eqref{temp27eq2} also require the fact that $\G$~manifolds have vanishing Ricci curvature. \end{rmk} The next three propositions are results about the decompositions of $2$-forms and $3$-forms in the torsion-free case.
+The identities in~\eqref{temp27eq1} can be proved using just the fact that $\ph$ and $\ps$ are parallel, while the identities in~\eqref{temp27eq2} also require the fact that $\G$~manifolds have vanishing Ricci curvature. \end{rmk}